-How many important factors make up Christian missions?
+How many important factors make up Christian missions can find on this page?
 It’s fairly easy to list them.
 In no particular order, a list would include:

 And don’t forget the need for mission volunteers.
 Why?
 God’s mission is people; God’s method is people!
 Whatever our task, we are reaching out to, and ministering to, people.
 And it takes people to reach people So volunteers who are obedient, prayerful and dedicated (see that list!) are an indispensable element of missions.
 So how can volunteers be that essential while simultaneously being unimportant?

 It has been a joy to work with my wife, family, friends, and church members on missions in many places.
 And that work has now spanned quite a few years!
 And I learned something early on in my missions journey.
 I saw it last week with our team in Samana.
 It was true of many mission endeavors in Europe, East Africa, Australia, and Central America.
 Here it is: